 Candidates may complete three modules of their own choice in order to receive either a Graduate or Postgraduate Certificate in Leadership and Management for Social Work or Social Care.

 It is a particular feature of this programme that any module can be undertaken on a stand-alone basis, to reflect the needs of a particular leadership role or organisational purpose.

 Candidates for the PG Diploma award undertake six modules out of a choice of seven modules.
 The resulting six-module sequence will form a 120 Credit Graduate Diploma or Postgraduate (M level) Diploma in Leadership and Management for Social Work or Social Care.
 For those completing the Postgraduate Diploma, there is the option to continue to the Masters Award in Advanced Practice (a further 60 credits) through the completion of a 10,000 word dissertation on a topic that reflects the candidate's area of interest.

 The design of the programme is informed by the Professional Capability framework for Social Work and will support the development of those capabilities at the Advanced Level and above.
 Candidates will be able to use assignments to demonstrate the application of their learning to their work setting for the purposes of Continuing Professional Development (CPD) and for HCPC re-registration.

-Leadership and Management for Social Work/Social Policy course brochure (PDF)
+PGDip Leadership and Management for Social Work and Social Care (PDF)